gloriama/language-cheatsheets/JAVA.md

 JavaScript has a nice built-in syntax of treating a string as an array of characters.
 To get this behavior in Java, use `str.toCharArray()` to get the string as a (new) character array.
 You can modify as desired, and then use `new String(charArray)` to get a string again.

+Other notes:
+* Java string concatenation is horrendously slow.
+Better to use `StringBuilder` to create larger strings.

 ### Arrays
 JavaScript | Java